gemrb/gemrb.github.io/Dev-docs.md

 DLL injection to do minor fixes and extensions (ToBex, EEex, something for iwd2) — they sometimes contain useful info.

+While most games preserved a [debug console](Cheats.md) that can be helpful,
+Planescape: Torment's was too buggy and was disabled for release.
+See the linked page for a mod to remedy that.

 ## Maximizing performance